You’re going to feel like hell if you wake up someday and you never wrote the stuff that is tugging on the sleeves of your heart.”

 Introduction to creative non-fiction

 As a recovering journalist, I used to have a complicated relationship with non-fiction.
-But it was only after diving into creative non-fiction that I found my voice and began to thrive as a writer.
+It was only after diving into creative non-fiction that I found my voice and began to thrive as a writer.

 My introduction to creative non-fiction is available through Sarah Selecky Writing School.
 For upcoming dates, check here or email me.
 In the meantime, here’s some feedback from past (amazing) students: